Colorado STEM school shooting: What we know about the suspects, victims and heroes

 What's next?

+Prosecutors will formally file charges on Friday, where a decision on bond will also be made.

-Erickson was due in court Wednesday afternoon.
-Spurlock said both Erickson and the female suspect had cooperated with police.
+Spurlock said both Erickson and the juvenile suspect had cooperated with police.

 Investigators expect to spend at least two days processing evidence at the school, the sheriff said.
 They have also been sifting through the suspects' social media profiles, have seized one of the suspect's cars and have served search warrants to comb through their homes.